 NewKnowledge is committed to building a pluralistic team with broad academic, life, and work experiences that contribute diverse perspectives to the problems we explore.
 We believe this diversity is critical to supporting the personal and professional growth of our entire learning community.

-Do you want applied social science research experience?
-Are you interested in seeing how a range of organizations work toward social impact?
+Are you endlessly curious and do you enjoy learning?
+Do you like to ask big questions about society’s biggest problems and imagine a better way?
 Do you thrive in collaborative teams?
+Are you interested in thinking with a social science lens – particularly in learning how people make decisions, feel the way they do, and work with other people?
 Do you have a positive outlook and like to laugh about quirky things?
 Are you excited about working with people from many backgrounds and with different opinions?
 What about working alongside a few office dogs?
-If the answer is YES, you might be a great Social Scientist at NewKnowledge!
+If the answer is YES, you might be a great intern at NewKnowledge!

 New Knowledge Organization Ltd. empowers change-makers with interdisciplinary social science research.
 As a 501(c)(3) charitable organization, we pursue this work to build a society where all people can live to their greatest potential in harmony with a thriving biosphere.
 Through independent research, evaluation, strategic planning, and systems design, we explore how people learn about and are motivated to solve society’s grand challenges.
 With over 30 researchers from a range of disciplines, we explore paths to individual and community wellness, how to support a healthy biosphere, and how media and cultural organizations contribute to a just society.
 Consistent with the principles of a strong democracy, we promote public dialogue and action through collaboration, transparency in our process, and open access to the results of our work.